cqtan/Laravel-Crud-Sandbox/readme.md

 development, go to "/config/database.php" and change
 " **'default' => 'pgsql',** " to " **'default' => 'mysql',** ".

+Below you will find the configurations and workflow that this project has partaken as well as links to the guides I have followed to achieve certain tasks.

 ## Setting up the environment:

 * Make sure you have [Node.js](https://nodejs.org/en/) version 6 or higher: